-Also know that empathy is completely natural.
+Also, know that empathy is completely natural.
 As we evolved, the brain developed three circuits (loosely defined) for empathy that simulate the actions, emotions, and thoughts of others.
 For example, when you experience an emotion, a part of your brain called the insula lights up; remarkably, when you see emotions in others, some of the same neurons in your insula activate as well.
 The result is you get a taste of what they’re feeling.
 You were born empathic.

-Start by centering yourself so you don’t feel overwhelmed; studies have found that, paradoxically, a little feeling of detachment actually promotes empathy; as Robert Frost wrote, fences make for good neighbors.
+Start by centering yourself, so you don’t feel overwhelmed; studies have found that, paradoxically, a little feeling of detachment actually promotes empathy; as Robert Frost wrote, fences make for good neighbors.
 Then open up to other people, letting their inner life flow through you like wind through the leaves of a deeply rooted tree.

 Tune into their thoughts, memories, expectations, needs, and intentions.
 Form little hypotheses in your mind about what could be going on over there.
-Take into account what you know about their personal history – including with you – and their temperament, priorities, hot buttons.
+Take into account what you know about their personal history – including with you – and their temperament, priorities, and hot buttons.
 Be curious and look beneath the surface.

 As appropriate, check out your empathic intuitions.
 Ask simple questions, like: Were you feeling ____?
 Did you want ____?
 Did you feel pulled between ____ and ____?
 Be respectful, not persuasive or prosecutorial.
 Don’t muddle empathy with asserting your own views or needs; do that part later.